metaverde/FatAssPonies/PonyGameForTheIsland.md

 If anyone wants to mess around and add sequential registration or callability by pony name, please do!

-Also, I should just figure out why they won't compile in 8 and hange the code.
+Also, I should just figure out why they won't compile in 8 and change the code.
-:-|